carodak/MM/README.md

 Before be saved as JSON files our graphs were networkx graphs

-2 and 3 - Choose the representation and classifier
+2 AND 3) CHOOSE THE REPRESENTATION BUT ALSO THE CLASSIFIER

 We have combined these steps into one script.

-Representation: we're transforming one networkx graph into something easier to manipulate (for classifiers) like laplacian matrix, adjacency matrix, networkx graphs...
+Representation: we're transforming one networkx graph into something easier to manipulate (for classifiers) like laplacian matrix, adjacency matrix, node2vec graphs...
 Attention: Choose the appropriate representation according to classifier is an important step

 Classifier: